 - (1) The defendant is charged with the crime of distributing [name controlled substance].
 [Name controlled substance] is a controlled substance.
 For you to find the defendant guilty of this crime, you must find that the government has proved each and every one of the following elements beyond a reasonable doubt: - (A) The defendant knowingly [or intentionally] distributed [name controlled substance]; and - (B) That the defendant knew at the time of distribution that the substance was a controlled substance. - (2) Now I will give you more detailed instructions on some of these terms. - (A) The term "distribute" means the defendant delivered or transferred a controlled substance.
 [The term distribute includes the actual, constructive, or attempted transfer of a controlled substance.]
 [The term distribute includes the sale of a controlled substance.] - (B) To prove that the defendant "knowingly" distributed the [name controlled substance], the defendant did not have to know that the substance was [name controlled substance].
 It is enough that the defendant knew that it was some kind of controlled substance.
 Further, the defendant did not have to know how much [name controlled substance] he distributed.
 It is enough that the defendant knew that he distributed some quantity of a controlled substance. - (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge.

-This instruction covers simple distributing of a controlled substance.
-If the defendant is a practitioner, use Inst.
-14.02B Dispensing or Distribution of a Controlled Substance by a Practitioner.
+This instruction covers simple distributing of a controlled substance; if the conduct charged is distributing when death or serious bodily injury results, see Instruction 14.02B.